stephan-gh/M3/README.md

 ### Rust

 M³ is partially written in Rust and therefore you need to install Rust before building M³.
-Since M³ still uses some nightly features of Rust, you need the nightly version.
-Additionally, ``cargo-xbuild`` is required to build ``core``, ``alloc``, and other base libraries of Rust for a non-standard platforms like M³.
-You can install these with ``rustup`` and ``cargo``:
+Since M³ still uses some nightly features of Rust, you need the nightly version as follows:

-    $ rustup install nightly-2020-05-30
+    $ rustup install nightly-2020-09-15
-    $ rustup default nightly-2020-05-30
+    $ rustup default nightly-2020-09-15
     $ rustup component add rust-src
-    $ cargo install cargo-xbuild

 ### Building: